 You’d be wrong.

-Having read the AQA GCE History specifications the only mentions of Europe are in the context of the middle ages and the crusades.
+The AQA GCE History specifications only mentions Europe in the context of the middle ages and the crusades.
 We continue to see mentions of individual European powers: Napoleonic France, Nazi Germany, Italy’s mussolini, (curiously not Spanish Civil War).
 All still in the context of conflict and almost always cast in the role of enemies.

 In Unit 3 Aspects of international relations 1945-2004, where we should expect whole sections dedicated to the birth of the EU, there is not a single mention of it, however plenty of USA (friend) vs the URSS (enemy).